 Behavioural therapies may be helpful in devising ways to manage tics or to help with anxiety or anger management.
 Talking therapies can also be helpful, in identifying triggers and patterns of tics which may reduce tics if changed themselves.
 Specific psychological treatment with cognitive behaviour therapy (CBT) may be useful for OCD or depression.
 Psychological approaches can also help family members to cope better with the stresses that living with a person with TS can bring.

 Where can I find more information about TS?

 If you have a specific question or concern, talk to a member of the TS team.

-The following organisation may also be able to offer support and advice:
+The following book may be helpful: